STAND. COM. REP. NO. 1625

 State of Hawaii

-Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.C.R.
-No. 58, H.D.
-1, entitled:
+Your Committee on Judiciary & Hawaiian Affairs, to which was referred S.B.
+No. 47 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
-No. 58, H.D.
-1, and recommends its adoption.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 47, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 47, H.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,